Thirteen Ukrainians dead in pre-election clash with pro-Russia rebels

 If no candidate wins more than 50 percent of the vote on Sunday, a second round will be held on June 15.

-A poll watchdog has said it expects a turnout of at least 70 percent nationwide, despite the loss of Crimea and the turmoil in the east.
+A poll watchdog has said it expects a turnout of at least 70 percent of voters nationwide in Sunday’s election, despite the loss of Crimea and the turmoil in the east.

-Additional reporting by Pavel Polityuk in Kiev and Sabina Zawadzki in Donetsk; Writing by Gareth Jones; editing by Philippa Fletcher and Will Waterman
+Additional reporting by Sabina Zawadzki in Donetsk; Writing by Gareth Jones; editing by Philippa Fletcher